Frequently asked questions about marijuana licenses

 Licensed marijuana transporters with a delivery permit can deliver marijuana to consumers.
 They must have a transporter license and delivery permit issued by the City and County of Denver.

-Marijuana stores in Denver are not permitted to deliver marijuana to consumers.
+Marijuana stores in Denver cannot deliver marijuana to consumers.
 Stores outside of Denver must use a transporter with a Denver delivery permit to deliver marijuana into Denver.
 Stores in Denver must use a transporter with a Denver delivery permit to deliver marijuana outside of Denver.

 Where can I apply for a marijuana delivery permit?